2D Cameras

 Le Coultre Compass Camera

-The most features in the least possible space.
-Long before our modern micro miniature digital cameras came along, the Le Coultre Compass Camera (circa 1930s) had just about every feature imaginable in the smallest possible size.
-It even incorporates stereo and panoramic photo features.
+Designed by Noel Pemberton Biling, and manufactured by Swiss watchmaker Le Coultre, the Compass incorporated the most features in the least possible space.
+Long before our modern micro miniature digital cameras came along, the Compass camera had just about every feature imaginable in the smallest possible size.
+It even incorporated stereo and panoramic photo features.
 The complete kit includes a beautifully made tripod with a pocket clip like on a pen.
 The body of the camera is a masterful example of pre CNC machining.
+Biling was an interesting character.
+Not only was he an inventor, but also a movie maker, aviator, and a member of the British Parliament.
+His aviation company went on to become Supermarine, manufacturers of the WWII Spitfire.

 Sakura Petal